-- CHECK for overhead hazards if unloading the unit to the ground. - UNLOAD the unit by using the sub frame fork tubes (marked) with appropriate equipment. - SET and position the unit on solid level surface to avoid settling or upset. - SET and position the unit to have a clear unobstructed working area of 10ft (3m) on all 4 sides. - CONNECT and secure all hoses onto the unit according to your layout. - SECURE the truck and/or the trailer that the unit is mounted on, from movement. - PROTECT any hose(s) that connect between the M-300 and the drill rig, from possible damage or from being driven apron by a vehicle.
+- CHECK for overhead hazards if unloading the unit to the ground. - UNLOAD the unit by using the sub frame lifting bale (marked) with appropriate equipment. - SET and position the unit on solid level surface to avoid settling or upset. - SET and position the unit to have a clear unobstructed working area of 10ft (3m) on all 4 sides. - CONNECT and secure all hoses onto the unit according to your layout. - SECURE the truck and/or the trailer that the unit is mounted on, from movement. - PROTECT any hoses connected between the M2, the tank, and drill rig, from possible damage or from being driven upon by a vehicle.